 Exhibit No. Description Location 10.4 Master Services Agreement between ViruSure GmbH and Registrant dated April 7, 2014.
-Incorporated by reference on Form 10-K filed with 10.5 Licensing Agreement between the Company and Austrianova Singapore dated June 25, 2013.
-Incorporated by reference Form 8-K filed with the 10.6 Consulting Agreement between Vin-de-Bona Trading Company Pte.
+Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on August 4, 2014.
+10.5 Licensing Agreement between the Company and Austrianova Singapore dated June 25, 2013.
+Incorporated by reference from the Company's Report on Form 8-K filed with the SEC on July 18, 2013.
+10.6 Consulting Agreement between Vin-de-Bona Trading Company Pte.
 Ltd. and the Company effective as of April 1, 2014.
-Incorporated by reference on Form 10-K filed with 10.7 Master Consultancy Agreement between BB Biotech Consulting GmbH and the Company dated as of April 15, 2014.
-Incorporated by reference on Form 10-K filed with 10.8 Financial Advisory, Offering and At the Market Offering Engagement Letter between Chardan Capital Markets, LLC and the Company dated May 28, 2014.
-Incorporated by reference on Form 8-K filed with 10.9 † Memorandum of Understanding dated as of January 31, 2011 between the Company and Robert F. Ryan, M.S., Ph.D.
-Incorporated by reference on Form 10-K filed with 10.10 † Employment Agreement made the 31st day of January 2012 between the Company and Robert F. Ryan, M.S., Ph.D.
-Incorporated by reference on Form 10-K filed with 10.11 Collaborative Research Agreement between University of Veterinary Medicine Vienna and the Company effective as of July 1, 2014.
-Incorporated by reference Company's Annual Rep on October 16, 2014.
+Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on August 4, 2014.
+10.7 Master Consultancy Agreement between BB Biotech Consulting GmbH and the Company dated as of April 15, 2014.
+Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on August 4, 2014.
+10.8 Financial Advisory, Offering and At the Market Offering Engagement Letter between Chardan Capital Markets, LLC and the Company dated May 28, 2014.
+Incorporated by reference from the Company's Current Report on Form 8-K filed with the SEC on May 29, 2014.
+10.9† Memorandum of Understanding dated as of January 31, 2011 between the Company and Robert F. Ryan, M.S., Ph.D.
+Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on August 4, 2014.
+10.10† Employment Agreement made the 31st day of January 2012 between the Company and Robert F. Ryan, M.S., Ph.D.
+Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on August 4, 2014.
+10.11 Collaborative Research Agreement between University of Veterinary Medicine Vienna and the Company effective as of July 1, 2014.
+Incorporated by reference from Amendment No. 1 to the Company's Annual Report on Form 10-K/A filed with the SEC on October 16, 2014.
 10.12 License Agreement between University of Technology, Sydney and PharmaCyte Australia Pty Ltd effective as of October 13, 2014.
-Incorporated by reference Company's Annual Rep on October 16, 2014.
+Incorporated by reference from Amendment No. 1 to the Company's Annual Report on Form 10-K/A filed with the SEC on October 16, 2014.
 10.13 Master Services Agreement between ViruSure GmbH and the Company effective as of August 23, 2014.
-Incorporated by reference Company's Annual Rep on October 16, 2014.
+Incorporated by reference from Amendment No. 1 to the Company's Annual Report on Form 10-K/A filed with the SEC on October 16, 2014.
 10.14 Licensing Agreement, effective December 1, 2014, between Austrianova Singapore Pte.
 Ltd. and the Company.
-Incorporated by reference on Form 10-Q filed with 10.15† Settlement Agreement dated as of September 19, 2014, by and between PharmaCyte Biotech, Inc. and Robert F. Ryan, M.S., Ph.D.
-Incorporated by reference on Form 8-K filed with 10.16† Asset Purchase Agreement dated as of September 19, 2014, Incorporated by reference

-10.16[†] Asset Purchase Agreement dated as of September 19, 2014, by and between PharmaCyte Biotech, Inc. and Robert F. Ryan, M.S., Ph.D.
-Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on August 4, 2014.
+Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed with the SEC on December 15, 2014.
+10.15† Settlement Agreement dated as of September 19, 2014, by and between PharmaCyte Biotech, Inc. and Robert F. Ryan, M.S., Ph.D.
+Incorporated by reference from the Company's Current Report on Form 8-K filed with the SEC on September 25, 2014.
+10.16† Asset Purchase Agreement dated as of September 19, 2014, by and between PharmaCyte Biotech, Inc. and Robert F. Ryan, M.S., Ph.D.
+Incorporated by reference from the Company's Current Report on Form 8-K filed with the SEC on September 25, 2014.